Simulating Devices

 Press to open property menu and enable simulation switch the turns blue, this means that the link is only used if the system is in simulation mode!

-Now you are able to run your application in simulation mode.
+After linking the PDO entries you are able to run the application in simulation mode.

 The main purpose of using production mode is to test you application on your physical hardware, for this the following tasks are required: